koayon/awesome-adaptive-computation/README.md

 MoE models are also useful for compartmentalising knowledge and avoiding negative interference from irrelevant computation.
 [Mixtral-8x7B](https://huggingface.co/mistralai/Mixtral-8x7B-v0.1) is an
 open-weights MoE model which is comparable to much larger models.
+Google DeepMind similarly show that their [Gemini 1.5 Pro](https://storage.googleapis.com/deepmind-media/gemini/gemini_v1_5_report.pdf) based on an MoE architecture is competitive with their much larger Gemini 1 Ultra.

 **Mixtral of Experts, Mixtral (2024)** [pdf](https://arxiv.org/pdf/2401.04088.pdf)